A Space to Pause & Re-Align With Your Own Wisdom

 Uncategorized

-Mothers who pursue a career aside from their family are facing a series of unique challenges1.
+Mothers who pursue a career aside from their family are facing a series of unique challenges.
 As it goes, people often feel so stuck in their challenges that they don’t seek help.
 Oddly, they think the challenge is unique to their life, and nobody would understand or be able to help.
-The general vibe in our societies, the expectations we associate with both roles (the working female & the mother) can be so dissociated, that any particular female might experience the consequences of the following statement: We expect women to work like they don’t have children and raise children as if they don’t work.2 What do you think?
-Seriously, what feelings come up for you?
-Please share in a comment or send me a message.
-I’d love to read what…
+The general vibe in our societies, the expectations we associate with both roles (the working female & the mother) can be so dissociated, that any particular female might experience the consequences of the following statement: We expect women to work like they don’t have children and raise children as if they don’t work. - Eve Rodsky (2019) What do you think?
+What feelings come up for you?
+Please send me a comment.
+I’d love to read what associations come…

 Read More